 Smart Speakers as Smart Home Hubs

 Beyond voice control, your smart speaker choice determines your smart home hub.
-Amazon's Echo 4th Gen with Zigbee is a legitimate hub replacement for many setups.
-Google's Nest devices with Thread support position well for Matter-based smart homes.
+Amazon's Echo Dot Max with Zigbee, Thread, and Matter is the current hub recommendation for Alexa setups.
+Google's Nest Audio and Nest WiFi Pro with Thread support position well for Matter-based smart homes.

 If you're running into issues with Alexa not controlling your smart home devices or Google Home automations failing, our troubleshooting guides cover the most common configuration and network problems step by step.